Making putting your money into savings an automatic event is an easy way to see your savings grow.

 The money is stored in a Barclays e-account via MangoPay, so you won’t lose it if Cleo closes down.

 There’s a premium Cleo Plus option for £5.99 a month.
 I’ve not looked into this in detail but my first impression is that it’s unlikely worth paying for.

-As with Cleo, you can either download an app or use FB Messenger to run Plum.
-The free version is all you need to the automatic savings, though if you choose to pay £1 a month you’ll also have access to Plum Plus which comes with an investment platform.
+The free version is all you need to the automatic savings, though if you choose to pay more you’ll also have access to Plum Plus which comes with an investment platform.